Daylight saving time in Asia: Egypt

 The British first instituted summer time in Egypt in 1940, during the Second World War.
 The practice was stopped after 1945, but resumed 12 years later, in 1957.

 Before the revolution in January 2011, the government was planning to take a decision to abolish summer time in 2011 before President Hosni Mubarak's term expires in September 2011.
 The transitional government did so on 20 April 2011.

 Under the pretext that daylight saving time would save energy, the Egyptian government decided on 7 May 2014 to reinstate summer time with an exception for the holy month of Ramadan.
+This essentially necessitated clocks to be adjusted four times a year.
+To know the time, Egyptians had to turn to social media.
+Meanwhile, certain hotels along the Red Sea disregarded the time changes, opting for "resort time" and effectively establishing a competing time zone.
 In April the next year, a poll was held on whether to apply summer time or not.
 Following the results, the government decided on 20 April to temporarily cancel summer time, to make the necessary amendment to the laws and asked the ministers to work on a study to determine the probability of applying DST in coming years or not.
 The ministry of electricity assured that the achieved electricity savings from applying summer time is not of any tangible effect.
 Summer time was expected to return in 2016, starting on July 8 (after Ramadan), but on July 5, it was decided to again cancel it.
+But starting from April 28 until October 25, Egypt started using DST again.